PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/3 Plans.md

 - **Gang Member Encounters**

     - Attempting to intimidate and extort locals with a protection racket.
 Not afraid to burn down and destroy certain people/places to get their point across.
-Tries to avoid direct com
+Tries to avoid direct combat.

 ### Additional Notes